Hanabi-Live/hanabi-live/packages/game/README.md

 ## Usage

-Here is an example of a JavaScript/TypeScript program using the `gameReducer` function to compute a game state:
+Here is an example of a TypeScript program using the `gameReducer` function to compute a game state:

 ```ts
 import {